LawTam/CMPM163Labs/README.md

     c. uv(0.375, 0.25) = xy(2, 1) -> white

 ## Lab 5: Choose your own adventure
 I did both Unity and Three.js projects for this lab.
 Unity Hub has some bugs with opening projects right now.

 ### Unity:
+For the Unity project, I made the particles white, and modified the color and emission for most of the world's game objects.
+Finally, I changed the sky cube to be completely white.

 https://connect.unity.com/mg/karting/racecar-particles

 ### Part 1: Traveling through a particle universe